New Normal: Reflecting Your Identity and Conveying Brand Value

 Lighting

-Ask yourself: What is the nature of the space?
+Ask yourself: What is the nature of the space in this new normal?
 This will determine how many lights you need and how to position them.

 Lighting Plan: Organize how lighting will be distributed within the venue.